 Here are three examples of how the new age of VR technology is solving old problems.

-1. Scale Up Quickly
+1. Grow and Scale More Quickly and Efficiently

 3D modeling software makes it possible to create detailed models and share those models across teams

-Creating a 3D model of a construction site used to be a complex physical process that required space, time, and materials.
+Creating a 3D model of a construction site used to be a complex physical process that required physical space, time, and materials.
 These miniature models were helpful in orienting the project, but by necessity contained inaccuracies and lacked detail.

 3D modeling software changed the game by making it possible not only to create a detailed, accurate model more quickly and cheaply, but also by making it possible to share those models across teams.
 VR takes it to a new level by making it possible for people to immerse themselves in the project as though they were actually there, and interact with the environment exactly as though engaged in a walk-through.